The federal solar tax credit was terminated after December 31, 2025.

-The federal solar tax credit (IRS Section 25D) covers 30% of your total solar installation costs — with no dollar cap.
-For a typical $20,000 system, that's a $6,000 credit that directly reduces your tax bill.
-This guide explains exactly how it works, what qualifies, and how to maximize savings by stacking with state programs.
+For installations completed on or before December 31, 2025, the federal solar tax credit (IRC §25D) covers 30% of your total solar installation costs — with no dollar cap.
+For a typical $20,000 system, that's a $6,000 credit.
+This guide explains exactly how it works, what qualifies, and how to file Form 5695 with your 2025 return.
+The credit does not apply to installations completed after December 31, 2025.

 What are the key facts about the solar tax credit in 2026?

-IRS SectionSection 25D — Residential Clean Energy Credit
+IRS SectionIRC §25D — Residential Clean Energy Credit

 Typical Savings$4,000 – $12,000